ShawnHymel/ei-keyword-spotting/README.md

 Follow the README instructions in your desired demo project (e.g. [nucleo-l476-keyword-spotting](https://github.com/ShawnHymel/ei-keyword-spotting/tree/master/embedded-demos/stm32cubeide/nucleo-l476-keyword-spotting)) to connect the microphone to your STM32 board and run the demo with your custom-trained neural network.

-#### Importing library into your own build system
+#### Importing the Edge Impulse library into your own build system

 **Note:** Full tutorial coming soon.
 For now, here are some notes on what you need to do.
-It's written for STM32CubeIDE, but feel free to extrapolate to your own build system.
+It's written for STM32CubeIDE (because that's what I'm familiar with), but feel free to extrapolate to your own build system.

-If you're planning on importing the library into your own build system, here are the folders you will need to remove from the downloaded library:
+If you're planning on importing the library into your own build system, you should remove these folders from the downloaded Edge Impulse library:
 * Delete *edge-impulse-sdk/utensor* (uTensor is an alternative to TensorFlow Lite)
 * Delete all but *stm32-cubeai* folder in *edge-impulse-sdk/porting* (you want to keep the porting folder for your particular microcontroller family)
 * Delete *ei_run_classifier_c.cpp* and *ei_run_classifier_c.h* in *edge-impulse-sdk/classifier*

 In your build system, add the various folders to your build system's path so that it can find the header and source folders.
-In one of the STM32CubeIDE demo projects, go to *Project > Properties > C/C++ General > Paths and Symbols > Includes* and *Paths and Symbols > Source Location* to see a list of included directories you will need.
+To see which folders you should include in the build path, download one of the STM32CubeIDE demo projects and go to *Project > Properties > C/C++ General > Paths and Symbols > Includes* and *Paths and Symbols > Source Location*.

 For fastest inference, compile with the following preprocessor flags:
 * `-DEI_CLASSIFIER_TFLITE_ENABLE_CMSIS_NN=1`